 You say "Maybe just do what you think looks best?"

 Now we can get along.

 I suggest a more realistic "eye look" that will allow you to feel comfortable while still making you look good.
 I say "Let's create a look that shows off your eye color and makes you look like a better version of yourself."
-The tension in your shoulders lessens and the grip on the hand mirror relaxes a bit."Yes, let's do that." you say with relief.
+The tension in your shoulders lessens and the grip on the hand mirror relaxes a bit.
+"Yes, let's do that," you say with relief.

 Because you are not Kim Kardashian, nor do you want to be.
 You will not be followed by the flashbulbs of the paparazzi and you will not spend your days taking selfies.
-You simply want to look like a better version of yourself and a "smoky eye" does not do that for most women.
+You simply want to look like a better version of yourself and a "smoky eye" does not do that for most people.

 You will leave with hydrated glowing skin and makeup that makes your blue eyes pop and your cheekbones glow.
 You are simply a better version of yourself, and you will walk out the door with your head held high and a little bit of a skip in your step.